-In order to increase service capacities, a new service hub was opened in Hamburg (Germany) in September 2021.
+In order to increase service capacities, a new service hub was opened in Hamburg (Germany) in October 2021.
 Products such as Loader Cranes, Aerial Work Platforms, Hooklifts and Skip Loaders, Timber and Recycling Cranes, Truck-Mounted Forklifts, and Tail Lifts are repaired and serviced on site.

 In addition to the spare parts center in Lengau (Austria), the spare parts hub in Toulouse (France) was opened for business on July 1, 2021.
-The hub is mainly responsible for supplying spare parts to France, Spain, Portugal, and the Benelux countries.
+The hub is mainly responsible for supplying spare parts to France, Spain, Portugal, and the Benelux countries, which corresponds to around 20 percent of the overall EMEA market.
 Spare parts for almost all EMEA products are stored in Toulouse.
 Its proximity to the market means that spare parts can be sent directly to the workshop overnight on receiving the order, thereby cutting transport distances.
-Despite the current difficulties with procurement, the hub achieves a very good delivery rate on the customer's requested delivery date.
+Despite the current difficulties with procurement, the hub manages to meet the customer's desired delivery date 91.6 percent of the time.